foreverphoenix/the-phoenix-flavour/content/wtp/installation/finalisation.md

 - Press **CTRL + S** to save and close the window.

 ![Change FPS Cap](/Pictures/wtp/installation/change-fps-cap.png)

-## Resolution

-Wabbajack will automatically adjust the INI files to your current default monitor resolution.

-### Ultrawide Monitor

-For compatibility with 21:9 ultrawide monitors you need to follow some extra steps to patch the interface.
-The most comprehensive widescreen fix mod for Fallout 4, [TruBy9 Ultrawide](https://www.nexusmods.com/fallout4/mods/2463), is already pre-installed in WTP.
-All you need to do is activate it and some additional fixes.

-- In Mod Organizer 2, expand to the **ULTRAWIDE SUPPORT (OPTIONAL)** separator.
-- Enable all mods below that separator.

----

 #### Continue with the [New Game](/wtp/installation/new-game/) page.